 - · Follow the instructions we give you.
-They'll help protect you from people using the account when they aren't allowed to. - · Check your statements, text messages and any other account information we give you.
-If you spot an error just tell us, we'll put it right.
+They'll help protect you from people using the account when they aren't allowed to. - · Sign every card we send you as soon as you receive it.

-Keep your contact details up to date so we can send you One Time Passwords or contact you quickly if we need to.
+- · Check your statements, text messages and any other account information we give you.
+If you spot an error just tell us, we'll put it right. - · Keep your contact details and those of additional card holders up to date so we can send you One Time Passwords or contact you quickly if we need to.